-- The proposed development and departures sought will set precedence for future development along Cleaver Street. - No. 64 Cleaver Street should not be used as justification for the departures sought as the building was constructed prior to the implementation of the Residential Design Codes.
-The development is also less offensive as it provides large street and lot boundary setbacks and significant landscaping around the site. - The historic/heritage character of the street should be preserved as much as possible.
-The book "Cleaver Precinct: A Heritage Walk" is available within the City of Vincent Library and references the heritage of the street. - The original dwelling should be retained and restored rather than being demolished. - The proposed development would have a negative impact on the value of the adjoining development at No. 66 Cleaver Street. - A better mix of apartments should be required to encourage owner/occupiers. - Concerns of impacts caused by the construction of the development (noise, dust, loss of tenants, etc.). - Approval of the development may impact No. 66 Cleaver Street, should it be developed in the future (i.e. result in lesser building separation, outlook towards the south). - There is no lift access provided for units A2 A6. - Air conditioning units may be visible from the street and increase the noise on the street. - Concerns there is a large amount of hardstand areas and the site would not be able to contain storm water on site. - SK03a shows the bin areas have a capacity of 18 bins.
+Comments Received in Objection: Officer Technical Comment: Other The proposed development and departures sought will set precedence The proposed development has been considered against the applicable for future development along Cleaver Street. planning framework and surrounding context.
+For the reasons provided within the Planning Report the development is acceptable and No. 64 Cleaver Street should not be used as justification for the departures sought as the building was constructed prior to the recommended for approval, subject to conditions. implementation of the Residential Design Codes.
+The development is The subject site is not heritage listed and there is no statutory requirement also less offensive as it provides large street and lot boundary setbacks for the building to be retained.
+Notwithstanding the development proposes and significant landscaping around the site. to integrate a mix of colours and materials that are reflected within the The historic/heritage character of the street should be preserved as much as possible.
+The book "Cleaver Precinct: A Heritage Walk" is There is no evidence the development will result in a loss of property available within the City of Vincent Library and references the heritage of the street.
+The application proposes a mix of one and two bedroom dwellings.
+The The original dwelling should be retained and restored rather than being mix of apartment is considered acceptable. demolished. · A construction management plan to be provided to the City has been The proposed development would have a negative impact on the value recommended as a condition of approval to ensure that noise, dust, and of the adjoining development at No. 66 Cleaver Street. other construction works are adequately managed.
+A better mix of apartments should be required to encourage The acceptability of the building setback has been discussed within the owner/occupiers.
+'Side and Rear Setbacks, Building Separation and Visual Privacy' section Concerns of impacts caused by the construction of the development of the Planning Report.
+There is no requirement to provide lift access to the front building.
+Lift (noise, dust, loss of tenants, etc.). access is provided to the rear building to ensure the development would Approval of the development may impact No. 66 Cleaver Street, should satisfy the Acceptable Outcomes of Clause 4.9 Universal Design of the R it be developed in the future (i.e. result in lesser building separation, Codes Volume 2 - Apartments.
+A condition of approval is also outlook towards the south). recommended to ensure these requirements are satisfied.
+There is no lift access provided for units A2 - A6.
+Air conditioning units may be visible from the street and increase the A condition of approval has been recommended to require all external fixtures to be designed to be integrated with the building and not visually noise on the street. obtrusive.
+Concerns there is a large amount of hardstand areas and the site would All development is subject to compliance with the Environmental Protection not be able to contain storm water on site.
+(Noise) Regulations 1997.
+SK03a shows the bin areas have a capacity of 18 bins.
 With 11 unit, only 7 units will be able to use the City's recycling service.
-If bins are to be shared, the management of bins would need to be clarified. - Concerns the proposal does not consider the requirement for 3 bins (general, recycling and FOGO).
+If bins are to A condition of approval is recommended for all stormwater to be collected and contained on site. be shared, the management of bins would need to be clarified.
+Bins and bin store areas are required to be provided in accordance with Concerns the proposal does not consider the requirement for 3 bins the WALGA Waste Generation Rates.
+A waste management plan has (general, recycling and FOGO).